 Original Samuel Palmer etching.

-Excellent impression of the completed image, as published in Etchings for the Art Union of London by the Etching Club in 1857 and with the plate number (17).
+Very good impression of the completed image, as published in Etchings for the Art Union of London by the Etching Club in 1857 and with the plate number (5).
+The plate for this etching is known to have been destroyed by 1882.

 On pale cream India paper applied to original warm white wove backing sheet, with margins of about 1 cm beyond platemark on all sides.
-Mild suggestion of time tone, otherwise very good condition, image surface excellent.
+Generally very good condition, image surface excellent.